-After 10 minutes, you will arrive at the of Loch Rannoch where the road bend to the right.
-Loch Rannoch is not the most impressive of all the lochs but I was lucky that I arrived at a moment where the clouds and the light were magnificent as you can see in the pictures below.
+After 10 minutes, you will arrive at the top of Loch Rannoch where the road bends to the right.
+Loch Rannoch is not the most impressive of all the lochs, but I was lucky that I arrived at a moment when the clouds and the light were magnificent as you can see in the pictures below.

-And continuing further along Loch Rannoch you discover some small beaches with peebles and sand.
+And continuing further along Loch Rannoch you discover some small beaches with pebbles and sand.

-Loch Rannoch is a fresh water loch, 14km in lenth and 1km wide.
-Like Loch Tummel is is oriented East to West.
+Loch Rannoch is a freshwater loch, 14km in length and 1km wide.
+Like Loch Tummel, it is oriented East to West.

 If you continue on B846 to the end of Loch Rannoch, you will reach Bridge of Gaur and reach the wild Loch Laidon.

-But for us it as late and we turned around.
+But for us, it was late, and we turned around.

 Want to see more beautiful views in Scotland?

 - Quiraing Viewpoint and its rock formations on the Isle of Skye - Read the article

 - All the beautiful views along Glen Coe - Read the article

 - The views from Calton Hill in Edinburgh - Read the article